Hello! Click on one of our members below to chat on Whatsapp

 This is one of the most challenging and highly satisfying tours in Cusco.
 A true hidden gem in the dense jungle of Southeastern Peru.
 Choquequirao has always played second fiddle to its “sister ruins” Machu Picchu.
 It only receives a handful of visitors annually and does not get as much financial backing from the government.
 However, this archeological site could arguably have more to offer than Machu Picchu.
 Firstly, it´s 3 times bigger than Machu Picchu.
 Additionally, the trail in itself is a magical walk through cloud forest that looks its straight out of a fairytale.
 The ruins are also the most authentic, with very little human interference and with the majority of the archeological site still covered by the dense jungle.

-Along they way, you pass through the most unique and stunning flora presenting itself in vivid colors.
+Along the way, pass through the most unique and stunning flora presenting itself in vivid colors.
 The soft clouds usually lay just below stunning snow covered mountain tops.
 And covering the mountain sides is a grove in a variety of vibrant shades of green.
 This hike is truly one of the most beautiful you could have the pleasure to partake in.
 Now, the snag, it is no easy feat to get to this location.
 The terrain is undulating and there are no rest days during the hike.
 We recommend being in good shape before taking on this trail.
 The altitude also presents its challenges.
 On a given day you can go below 500m before gaining another 2000m to 3000m in elevation.
-This hike is absolutely for the faint hearted.
+This hike is absolutely not for the faint hearted.
 But for the avid hikers, its the ultimate trek to conquer in Peru.

 It´s isolation is the main reason why this trek is one of our favorites.
 We cannot emphasis this enough, the trail and archeological site are highly rewarding.
 You get to be part of history as its unveiled.